 Gift shop craziness!

-I couldn’t wait to ride the train, which takes you through a tunnel in the quarry walls, passing through a waterfall from the top of the canyon!
+I couldn’t wait to ride the train, the Der Pilger Banhoff, which takes you through a tunnel in the quarry walls, passing through a waterfall from the top of the canyon!

 The drizzle let up just long enough for the kids to beg us to get wet on the Bug’s White Water Rapids!
 We couldn’t have picked a more perfect day for our visit, with the weather keeping most people away, we were able to walk right on every ride all day!